-Built in 1796, the Myrtles Plantation has everything an old Louisiana mansion should: live oak trees dripping with Spanish moss; a wrap-around veranda with iron scrollwork; a history that includes at least one murder committed under its roof (and possibly many more); and a dozen ghosts willing to make themselves heard, felt, and even, occasionally, seen.
+Built in 1796, the Myrtles Plantation has everything an old Louisiana mansion should: live oak trees draped in Spanish moss; a wrap-around veranda with iron scrollwork; a history that includes at least one murder committed under its roof (and possibly many more); and a dozen ghosts willing to make themselves heard, felt, and even, occasionally, seen.

 After Bradford died, the property was passed on to his daughter, Sarah Mathilda, and her husband, Judge Clarke Woodruff.
 Although the couple had three children, only one survived into adulthood.
 According to rumors, the deaths of the other two children may have been deliberate.
 They were said to have been murdered by a slave on the property.
-In fact, one of the most famous photos of the Myrtles Plantation haunts shows a grim-faced little girl in antebellum clothing lurking behind a window as a couple of unsuspecting tourists get their picture snapped.
+In fact, one of the most famous photos of the Myrtles Plantation shows a grim-faced little girl in antebellum clothing lurking behind a window as a couple of unsuspecting tourists get their picture snapped.
 Could she be one of the girls reportedly poisoned by a slave?

-Another famous image is said to show the poisoner herself—a slave girl named Chloe—who also met an untimely end.
-As the legend has it, Chloe was the recipient of owner Judge Woodruff’s advances.
+Another image is said to show the poisoner herself—a slave girl named Chloe—who also met an untimely end.
+Legend has it, Chloe was the recipient of owner Judge Woodruff’s advances.
 In return for her acquiescence, Chloe was able to work inside the house.
-When Woodruff became interested in a different slave girl, Chloe feared she would lose her position in the house and be sent out to work in the fields.
+When Woodruff became interested in a different young woman, Chloe feared she would lose her position in the house and be sent out to work in the fields.
 One rumor claims that Chloe poisoned the judge’s two daughters, hoping to only make them ill enough that she would need to nurse them back to health and be able to keep her current position.
 But the plan backfired, and the girls died.

 As recently as 2017, bad luck continues to plague the Myrtles Plantation.
-Two recent fires have struck the grounds of the Myrtles Plantation.
+Two recent fires have struck the grounds.
 The first fire occurred in 2014, and destroyed the gift shop.
 The second took place in March 2017, claiming the Carriage House Restaurant.
 Thankfully, no injuries were reported in either blaze.

 With so many ghosts rattling around the house, it’s not surprising that supernatural phenomena are more or less commonplace.
 Reports include a chandelier that shakes and rattles, beds that levitate, and portraits whose expressions change.